 The requirements in this clause apply for a UE to update a pathloss reference signal by MAC-CE for PUCCH, PUSCH, semi-persistent SRS and aperiodic SRS.

 If the target pathloss reference signal is known, upon receiving PDSCH carrying MAC-CE activation in slot n, UE shall be able to apply the target pathloss reference signal of the serving cell on which pathloss reference signal switch occurs no later than the slot n + THARQ+3Nslotsubframe,µ + NM∗ 5∗Ttarget_PL−RS + 2 msNR slot lengtℎ.
-The UE shall be able to apply old pathloss reference signals until the slot n + THARQ+ 3Nslotsubframe,µ.
+For a UE supporting LB-CA via switching and the pathloss reference signal of PCell is to be updated, UE shall be able to apply the target pathloss reference signal of the PCell on which pathloss reference signal switch occurs no later than the slot n + THARQ+3Nslotsubframe,µ + NM∗ 5∗Kp_LB∗Ttarget_PL−RS + 2 msNR slot lengtℎ.The UE shall be able to apply old pathloss reference signals until the slot n + THARQ+ 3Nslotsubframe,µ.
 Where

 - THARQ is the timing between pathloss reference MAC-CE activation command and acknowledgement as specified in TS 38.321 [7].